Grandpawarr/Tabu_Search/README.md

 >- Determine whether it is the best solution
 - 3.Output results
 - note:
->- The algorithm uses the given value to randomly exchange 2 different bits to generate the next new value.
+>- The algorithm uses the given value to randomly exchange 2 different position bits to generate the next new value.
 #### Code
 - Tabumain
 >- main funcion